-For hard shells, see that you have enough room to layer it over a fleece.
-Soft shells should be more formfitting.
+For hard shells, make sure it’s roomy enough to allow for layering when it’s cold.
+Soft shells should be more form fitting.
 If you’ll be wearing a backpack waist belt or climbing harness, consider how the jacket may interfere with that.

 Look for a hood that has good coverage, can fit over a climbing helmet (if you’ll be climbing) and is able to cinch down tight to your face so it doesn’t obstruct your view.